daniels75/SpringFrameworkSamples/todo/README.md

 36. [v] add warning for empty todo/at least 3 sings for todo
 37. [v] Add better validation in the backend
 38. [v] Add validation in the ui with error messages that came from backend
-39. [-] Add validation in the ui with error messages on the frontend
+39. [v] Add validation in the ui with error messages on the frontend
-40. [-] Disable add button when todo is invalid
+40. [v] Disable add button when todo is invalid
 41. [-] Change responses to ResponseEntity
+42. [-] Do cleanup
 101. [-]  Add Cache handling
 201. [-] Add error handling for non existent Todos etc.
 205. [-] Integrate Spring and Angular into one application